brycewray/eleventy_solo/src/posts/2020/05/battle-ios-email-heavyweights.md

 - Handling massive amounts of emails, each of which must be retained as long as needed *and* filed exactly as needed, preferably automatically.
 - Seamless integration of multiple accounts.
-- Accessing essentially endless levels of folders, and managing them (again) automatically as possible.
+- Accessing essentially endless levels of folders, and managing them (again) as automatically as possible.
 Many iOS email apps can see the top levels of folders, but getting further down is another matter.
 - Extensive ability to customize both functionality and look-and-feel, for not only individual elements but also the app as a whole.
 - Complete freedom over how they build and compose emails.